What Is MRO and Why Is It Important?

 Conclusion

-MRO is an often overlooked, but essential part of doing business.
+MRO is an often overlooked, but essential part of business operations, covering MRO supplies, equipment, and systems to ensure safety and efficiency.
 It ensures facilities, equipment, systems and tools are stocked, maintained and safe to use.
 Because of the implications MRO can have on costs, productivity and safety, most businesses digitize the MRO process to optimize inventory levels, streamline procurement, improve supply chain relationships and stay ahead of any equipment failures.